-Herpes Labalis is a virus causing mouth area infection.
+Herpes Labalis is a condition causing mouth area infection.
 It is also known as an oral infection.
+The responsible causative agent in Herpes simplex virus.
 This virus is carried by half the adults in the United State.

-Which includes burning pain?
+It includes burning pain.
 Fever is accompanied by the first attack and sometimes by a sore throat.
 Sometimes lymph nodes are enlarged and cause herpes Labalis.

 A virus not active at the start it remains dormant.
 It is known as the virus of face infection.
 In the second attack, the virus became active and causes this infection.